josefK128/hyperbolic/README.md

   run 'npm run start' - starts small http server 'live-server'

 * [3] run URLs in browser
-  application: 'localhost:8080/src/' (or 'localhost:8080/src/index.html')
+  [a]
-  unit tests: 'localhost:8080/test/' (or 'localhost:8080/test/index.html')
+  unit tests: 'localhost:8080/test/'  (index.html)
-  NOTE:if running tests best to run in Chrome and open devtools via the 'three vertical dots' icon - select 'more tools - select 'developer tools' and 'console' should come up (what we wnat), or alternatively select 'console' (which gives program output) such as test reults in the case of the unit tests.
+  NOTE:if running tests best to run in Chrome and open devtools via the 'three vertical dots' icon - select 'more tools - select 'developer tools' and 'console' should come up (what we want), or alternatively select 'console' (which gives program output) such as test results in the case of the unit tests.
+  [b]
+  application: 'localhost:8080/src/'  (index.html)
+  Follow the GUI - checkboxes remove one or both cubes Sliders translate the cubes in x,y or z.
+  Reset returns both cubes to their intial positions Initial positions are stated in the GUI.